Ghanashri-m/namasteReact/courseHomeworks/chapter3/Theory.Solution.md

 JSX makes it easier to write and add HTML in React.
 JSX converts HTML tags into react elements.

+My Definition:
+- JSX allows us to write HTML `like` syntax in JS
+- Babel like transpilers understand and convert JSX to React.creatElement like syntax, because browsers - inherently do not understand JSX.
+- Under the hood, JSX implements React.createElement
+- React understands React.createElement and converts this in to an object
+- Browser understands the object and converts it in to HTML DOM element

 ### Example 1 using JSX:
 ```
 const myElement = <h1>I Love JSX!</h1>;